public-awesome/docs/guides/stargaze-studio/interact-with-a-collection/execute-messages.md

 Updates the information related to your collection such as collection description, cover image, external link, royalty address, and royalty share percentage.

 * **Freeze Collection Info**

+Freezes the collection information.
+Once this is executed, **Update Collection Info** is no longer usable.

 * **Withdraw Tokens**

 Withdraws all the tokens from the collection.
 They will no longer be mintable.